The Times Australia

 Commercial property funds offer a more accessible way to enter into the commercial real estate market with out all the financial commitment that comes with investing directly into commercial property – which can cost upwards of $5 million.
 Property funds allow for a form of pooled investment where investors purchase shares of the property, usually starting at roughly $50,000.
 This pooled capital allows individual investors access to more high-quality commercial properties that would otherwise be inaccessible.

-Property funds are a great entry point into commercial real estate for those looking into starting investing.
-This also opens the door to finding professional property management as many funds can be professionally managed by a team of property investment experts.
-This allows for the ongoing management and fund administration to be overseen by the fund manager.
-This can also broaden investment opportunities by opening up the fund manager’s industry knowledge and network, while allowing you to enjoy a more passive approach to investments.
+Property funds, including a housing fund, are a great entry point into commercial real estate for those starting to invest.
+They also offer access to professional property management, as many funds are managed by a team of property investment experts.
+This allows for ongoing management and fund administration to be handled by the fund manager, broadening your investment opportunities through their industry knowledge and network, while offering a more passive approach to investments.

 3. Define Your Investment Strategy